 What Is Intensive Driving?

-Intensive driving means learning to drive within a shorter time frame than traditional weekly lessons.
-Instead of spreading lessons across many months, you complete them within days or weeks.
+Intensive driving is learning to drive in a shorter period of time than usual weekly lessons.
+You don’t have to spread lessons out over a few months, but over a few days or weeks.

 For example:

-Because lessons stay close together, your memory stays fresh, and your skills improve faster.
+Lessons are grouped, thus your memory remains fresh, and your skills improve rapidly.

 How an Intensive Driving Course Works